 What are the benefits of a high alkaline sauce?

 An alkaline diet that consists of fruits and vegetables, nuts and legumes is very healthy.
 Eating foods with a high alkaline level will not change the pH level of your body but typically these foods are healthier for you.
 A high alkaline diet can improve your health by reducing the amount of fatty foods being consumed and encouraging the consumption of fruits and vegetables.
-Hot sauce can fall into this category as well if it is a sauce that does not have any or very little vinegar.
+Hot sauce can fall into this category as well if it is a sauce that does not have any or very little vinegar or other acidic elements.